-UT Knoxville welcomes football fans to campus this Saturday for the year’s last home football game.
-Kickoff for the Volunteers’ game against the Vanderbilt University Commodores is scheduled for 7 p.m.
+UT Knoxville welcomes fans to campus Saturday for the year’s final home football game.
+Kickoff for the Volunteers’ game against the Wildcats of the University of Kentucky is scheduled for 12:21 p.m.
 ET.
-Neyland Stadium gates will open at 5 p.m.
-The game will be televised on ESPNU.
+Gates open at 10:15 a.m.
+The SEC Sports Network will televise the game.

 UT Knoxville welcomes football fans and alumni to campus Saturday for Homecoming.
 Kickoff for the Volunteers’ game against the Rebels of the University of Mississippi is scheduled for 12:11 p.m.
 ET.
 Gates open at 10 a.m.
 CBS Sports will televise the game.

 UTPD spent five days in Hodges Library looking for wallets, phones, laptops and other property left unattended.
 And what they found was a treasure trove for thieves — nearly 150 personal items left up for grabs.
 UTPD has a couple tips to help members of the campus community prevent being the victim of a theft.